lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 - A dedicated Azure Resource Group is created for the HostPool (the naming convention `rg-avd-<HostPoolName>` is used via the `GetResourceGroupName()` function of the `HostPool` Powershell Class as explained [here](HostPoolClasses.md))
 - The ADJoin user (The related credentials are stored in the Azure Key Vault) is created if not already present and receives the required rights to add computer accounts to the Active Directory domain (via the `Grant-ADJoinPermission` function - more details [here](#azure-key-vault-for-credentials)).
 - If FSLogix is required:
-  - A FSLogix file share (called `profiles`) is created in a dedicated Storage Account (the naming convention `fsl<HostPoolName without dashes and in lowercase>` is used via the `GetFSLogixStorageAccountName` of the `PooledHostPool` Powershell Class) on the dedicated resource group, the [required NTFS permissions](https://learn.microsoft.com/en-us/fslogix/how-to-configure-storage-permissions#recommended-acls) are set.
-Depending of Identity Provider configured (AD vs. EntraID with or without Intune) some additional configuration settings are also enabled (via respectively GPO Settings, Registry Keys or Intune configuration profiles and platform scripts - more details here).
+  - A FSLogix file share (called `profiles`) is created in a dedicated Storage Account (the naming convention `fsl<HostPoolName without dashes and in lowercase>` is used via the `GetFSLogixStorageAccountName()` function of the `PooledHostPool` Powershell Class) on the dedicated resource group, the [required NTFS permissions](https://learn.microsoft.com/en-us/fslogix/how-to-configure-storage-permissions#recommended-acls) are set.
+Depending of Identity Provider configured (AD vs. EntraID with or without Intune) some additional configuration settings are also enabled (via respectively GPO Settings, Registry Keys or Intune configuration profiles and platform scripts).
 The credentials for the storage account are stored in Windows Credential Manager.
 A [redirections.xml](https://learn.microsoft.com/fr-fr/fslogix/tutorial-redirections-xml) file is also created in the file share.
-If Entra ID is used as identity provider, the MFA is disabled for the Storage Account (via the `New-NoMFAUserEntraIDGroup` and `New-MFAForAllUsersConditionalAccessPolicy` functions and a dedicated `[AVD] Require multifactor authentication for all users` (defaut value) Conditional Access Policy and a `No-MFA Users` (default value) Entra ID group for excluded users)
+If Entra ID is used as identity provider, the MFA is disabled for the Storage Account (via the `New-NoMFAUserEntraIDGroup` and `New-MFAForAllUsersConditionalAccessPolicy` functions and a dedicated `[AVD] Require multifactor authentication for all users` (defaut value) Conditional Access Policy and a `No-MFA Users` (default value) Entra ID group for the excluded users)

 > [!NOTE]
 > An `odfc` fileshare is also created for the Office Container but it is not used for the moment.